 The important thing to remember is that people learn in a multitude of ways.
 This is especially true for the aphantasic learner.
 As PhD student in Developmental Science, Kathyrn Bates points out:

 We need to be wary of the inference that because ability A (creating mental images) can enhance ability B (reading comprehension) then the absence of ability A is likely to lead to the absence of ability B. As we know, this is simply not always the case in learning.

 Bates uses the example of learning to play the piano to help illustrate this point:

 Reading sheet music might aid your ability to learn to play the piano, however, not being able to read sheet music does not mean you will not be able to learn to play the piano.

-Our wide-ranging experiences and differences in thinking force us to see and interact with the world differently.
-There’s no good or bad, right or wrong way to learn something, just different.
+Our wide-ranging experiences and neuro-differences lead to alternative ways of learning things.
+There’s no right or wrong, good or bad way to learn something, just different.

-The more we aphantasics understand how our thinking and thought processes differ, the more likely we are to identify alternative learning strategies that work best for our unique experience.
+The more we aphantasics understand how our thinking and thought processes differ, the more likely we will identify alternative strategies that work for our unique experience.

-That is why our network is dedicated to exploring a whole host of unique learning strategies for the aphantasic learner.
+There is no one-size-fits-all way of learning something new.
+That is why the Aphantasia Network is dedicated to exploring a whole host of unique learning strategies for the aphantasic learner.

-If you’d like to contribute to the conversation and ongoing investigation into what it means to learn with aphantasia, then join the discussion or publish a story about a learning strategy that has worked for you.
+Contribute to the discussion and ongoing investigation into what it means to learn with aphantasia.
+Share a learning strategy that has worked for you in the comments below.

 Let’s learn how our minds work together.